shopware5/devdocs/source/designers-guide/javascript-statemanager-and-pluginbase/index.md

 ## Global jQuery event observer

 We've added a global event observer into Shopware 5 as well.
-It provides us with the ability to define events globally in the jQuery object and therefor every plugin can listen to these events:
+It provides us with the ability to define events globally in the jQuery object and therefore every plugin can listen to these events:

 ```javascript
 // Register a new event